Afrikaans: Sociolinguistics

-Afrikaans is also widely spoken in Namibia.
+Besides South-Africa, Afrikaans is also widely spoken in Namibia.
 Before independence, Afrikaans had equal status with German as an official language.
 Since independence in 1990, Afrikaans has had constitutional recognition as a national, but not official, language.
 There is a much smaller number of Afrikaans speakers among Zimbabwe's white minority, as most have left the country since 1980.
 Afrikaans was also a medium of instruction for schools in Bophuthatswana, an Apartheid-era Bantustan.
 Eldoret in Kenya was founded by Afrikaners.

-Many South Africans living and working in Belgium, the Netherlands, the United Kingdom, Republic of Ireland, Australia, New Zealand, Canada, the United States, the UAE and Kuwait are also Afrikaans-speaking.
-They have access to Afrikaans websites, news sites such as Netwerk24.com and Sake24, and radio broadcasts over the web, such as those from Radio Sonder Grense, Bokradio and Radio Pretoria.
-There are also many artists that tour to bring Afrikaans to the emigrants.